 25 gallons | 24″ wide × 16″ height 22.5″ wide × 18.5″ height | 107.74 QT. = 118.65 L. = 4.19 CU.
 FT.
 109.54 QT. = 120.63 L. = 4.26 CU.
 FT. |

-The above table will give you an approximation that how much potting soil needed for growing tomatoes in a single container.
-However, the volume of potting mix may change due to the change of the container dimension.
+The above table will give you an approximation of how much potting soil is needed for growing tomatoes in a single container.
+However, the volume of potting mix may change due to the change in the container dimension.

 || People who read this article often read